MaMMoS-project/mammos-mumag-matrixfree/README.md

 - **Quasi‑Newton methods (L‑BFGS).** Exploit curvature information via a short memory of curvature pairs \((s_k,y_k)\), with **linear memory** and \(O(nm)\) cost per iteration (small \(m\)).
 They are attractive for very large problems where full Hessian information is impractical.

 **We use L‑BFGS with line search**, because it provides robust, often superlinear, convergence in high dimensions at modest per‑iteration cost, and it integrates naturally with the normalized representation.
 Compared with NCG, L‑BFGS typically attains a good metric of the local curvature after a few iterations, reducing sensitivity to line‑search parameters and delivering fewer energy/gradient evaluations overall.

+Alternatively, the solver supports the **Barzilai–Borwein (BB) method**, a gradient-based optimizer that approximates curvature information using simple scalar step sizes derived from previous iterates.
+While BB typically requires more iterations than L‑BFGS, it offers a lightweight alternative with minimal memory overhead and no need to store or update quasi-Newton matrices.
+This makes it particularly attractive for large-scale problems.

+To switch between the optimization methods in `loop.py`, use the `--solver` command-line option:

+--solver {lbfgs, bb}

+- Use `--solver lbfgs` to run the **L‑BFGS** optimizer (default).
+- Use `--solver bb` to switch to the **Barzilai–Borwein** method.

+You can also fine-tune each method with additional flags:

+- For L‑BFGS: `--lbfgs-history`, `--h0`, `--tol-fun`, etc.
+- For BB: `--bb-variant`, `--bb2-precond`, `--bb-init-steps`, and shared line search options.

 #### Why **preconditioned** L‑BFGS?